-2. Roles and responsibilities include approving new, high-risk suppliers and making final decisions on suspending trading.
+2. Approving new, high-risk suppliers and making final decisions on suspending trading.
 The compliance officer is a member of the Board of Directors of Mitsui Kinzoku and possesses a deep understanding of the due diligence program.

 The supply chain officer is in charge of the following roles and responsibilities regarding the division of roles for the management of the due diligence team.